 - The way Merida screams "YOU'RE A WITCH!".
 Just that dawning realization in her voice.

-- When Merida sees the crow and backs away screaming, "You're witch!", she hits her head on one of the beams in the ceiling.
+- When Merida sees the crow and backs away screaming, "The crow's TALKING!", she hits her head on one of the beams in the ceiling.

 - Bear!Elinor after her transformation scolding Merida about what she did, and she says, "There's no point in having a go at me," because Elinor's words are all bear growls.